A total of

 Humanitarian overview

 Most refugees have been able to secure their legal status in Jordan.
-However, thousands remain ineligible and/or undocumented, and cannot enter formal employment or have limited access to essential services.
+However, thousands remain ineligible and/or undocumented, and cannot enter formal employment or access some essential services.
+Such legal issues undermine refugees’ freedom of movement and their ability to reach long-term solutions to their displacement.

-Syrian students can access formal education, but double shift schooling and overreliance on substitute teachers have led to high dropout rates.
+Syrian students can access formal education, but double shift schooling and overreliance on substitute teachers have contributed to high dropout rates.
 Unemployment, low income and rising debt mean that most Syrian refugees in host communities live below the poverty line and depend on international aid.
-132,259 Syrians living in refugee camps rely on the authorities and aid organisations for basic protection and assistance.
-Loss of livelihoods after Covid-19 and rising inflation have further exacerbated existing vulnerabilities.
+Syrians living in refugee camps have less access to work and depend on humanitarian aid organisations for basic protection and assistance.
+They are especially vulnerable to declines in humanitarian funding.

 -